Tullamore Harriers Quinlan Cup Half Marathon

 1st team of four Men: €200 and the Quinlan Cup

-1st team of four Ladies: €200 and the Ladies Cup
+1st team of four Ladies: €200 and the Phyllis Delaney Cup

-The prize giving will take place at 1.30pm in the Hall where winners will be invited to the podium to collect their prizes.
+The prize giving will take place at 1.30pm in the Food Hall (near the back entrance to the club) where winners will be invited to the podium to collect their prize.

-The Offaly & Leinster Half Marathon Championships results will be announced within 3 days of the race and medals will be posted to the winners.
+The Offaly & Leinster Half Marathon Championships results will be announced as soon as possible.
+Offaly Half Marathon medals will be presented and the Offaly Awards Ceremony and the Leinster Half Marathon Medals will be posted to the winners.

-This year’s party will take place in the Maunsells Bar in Tullamore, kicking off at 8pm.
-This is a free event so you are more than welcome to family / friends.
+This year’s party will take place in Maunsells Bar in Tullamore (R35 F9C9), kicking off at 8pm.
+This is a free event and all welcome!

 The Quinlan Cup Half Marathon will be a great day out – there’ll be a fantastic buzz around the stadium so bring your friends and family to share in the craic and cheer you home as you complete the finishing lap of the track.
 Regular updates will be posted on the Tullamore Harriers Quinlan Cup Half Marathon page.